 I feel this hand is one of the best tourist attractions of Dongkola Temple.
 I saw many tourists asking whereabouts of that hand as soon as they enter the temple.

-And for onlooking travellers, it’s also one of the few temples in Bhutan that offers views in 360.
-We can also see Airbus of DrukAir and Bhutan Airlines flying at a level just lower than us during descends and take-offs.
+And for onlooking travellers, it’s also one of the few temples in Bhutan that offers geographical landscape views in 360.
+We can also see Airbus of DrukAir and Bhutan Airlines flying at a level just lower than us during descends and take-offs from Paro International Airport.

 History of Dongkola Lhakhang

 On the present location of Dongkola, one night Lam Drungdrung Rinchen Chedhor saw a butter-lamp-lit like light distinctively flickering.
-It was actually from Mendrub Goemba and his meditation centre, he saw the light.
+It was actually from Mendrub Goemba and his meditation centre, he saw this light.

 The light appeared for every night of numerous following days.
-He asked his disciples to see for it.
-When none could spot anything, he sent his closest disciple Tshering Dorji to check for it once more.
+He asked few of his disciples to see for it.
+When none could spot anything how much they searched for it, he then sent his closest disciple Tshering Dorji to check for it once more.

 Tshering Dorji returned with a small statue of Lord Buddha which was reported to have kept on a rock supported by a wooden tripod in the middle of a clean lake.